GiuffreLab/awx-operator/README.md

 **Getting password and logging in**

-you should now be able to access awx via your web browser on your chosen port such as `http://<host-ip>:32000`. before doing that you need to get the base admin password by entering the following
+you should now be able to access `AWX-Operator` via web browser on your chosen port such as `http://<host-ip>:32000`. before doing that you need to get the default admin password by entering the following

 `kubectl get secret awx-demo-admin-password -o jsonpath="{.data.password}" | base64 --decode`